-2.1 Basis of preparation (continued)

-(iii) Standards, amendments and interpretations to existing standards that are not yet effective and have not been early adopted by the Group (continued)
+- Summary of significant accounting policies (continued) - Basis of preparation (continued) - (ii) Standards, amendments and interpretations to existing standards that are not yet effective and have not been early adopted by the Group (continued)

 IFRS 9 Financial instruments - This new standard introduces new requirements for the classification, measurement and recognition of financial assets and financial liabilities and replaces parts of IAS 39.
-The standard is effective for annual periods beginning on after January 1, 2018 with early adoption permitted.
+The standard is effective for annual periods beginning on after January 1, 2018, with early adoption permitted.
 However, IFRS 4 - Insurance Contracts has been amended to permit entities whose predominant activities are connected with insurance to defer the application of IFRS 9 until January 1, 2021.
 IFRS 9 is required to be applied retrospectively.
-IFRS 9 uses business model and contractual cash flow characteristics to determine whether a financial asset is measured at amortized cost or fair value, replacing the four category classification in IAS 39.
+IFRS 9 uses business model and contractual cash flow characteristics to determine whether a financial asset is measured at amortized cost or fair value, replacing the four-category classification in IAS 39.
 The determination is made at initial recognition.
-The approach is also based on how an entity manages its financial instruments (its business model) and the contractual cash flow characteristics of the financial assets.
-IFRS 9 uses an impairment model that is more 'forward looking' in that a credit event no longer has to occur before credit losses are recognised.
+The approach is also based on how an entity manages its financial instruments (it's business model) and the contractual cash flow characteristics of the financial assets.
+IFRS 9 uses an impairment model that is more 'forward-looking' in that a credit event no longer has to occur before credit losses are recognised.
 For financial liabilities, the standard retains most of the IAS 39 requirements.
 The main change is that, in cases where the fair value option is taken for financial liabilities, the part of a fair value change due to an entity's own credit risk is recorded in other comprehensive income rather than the income statement, unless this creates an accounting mismatch.
-The Group is yet to assess IFRS 9's full impact.
+The Group is yet to assess IFRS 9's full impact and intends to adopt IFRS 9 on or after January 1, 2021.
+The subsidiary has adopted IFRS 9 from July 1, 2018.
+However, the impact is not significant to the Group's financial statements.

 IFRS 16 Leases supersedes IAS 17 Leases and its related interpretations.
 IFRS 16 eliminates the classification by a lessee of leases as either operating or finance.
-Instead all leases are treated in a similar way to finance leases in accordance with IAS 17.
-Under IFRS 16, leases are recorded on the statement of financial position by recognising a liability for the present value of its obligation to make future lease payments with an asset (comprised of the amount of the lease liability plus certain other amounts) either being disclosed separately in the statement of financial position (within right-of-use assets) or together with property, plant and equipment.
-The most significant effect of the new requirements will be an increase in recognise assets and liabilities for short term leases and leases of low-value assets.
-IFRS 16 clarifies that a lessee separates lease components and service components of a contract, and applies the lease accounting requirements only to the lease components.
+Instead, all leases are treated in a similar way to finance leases in accordance with IAS 17.
+Under IFRS 16, leases are recorded on the statement of financial position by recognising a liability for the present value of its obligation to make future lease payments with an asset (comprised of the amount of the lease liability plus certain other amounts) either being disclosed separately in the consolidated statement of financial position (within right-of-use assets) or together with property, plant and equipment.
+The most significant effect of the new requirements will be an increase in recognised lease assets and financial liabilities.
+However, IFRS 16 exempts a lessee to recognise assets and liabilities for short term leases and leases of low-value assets.
+IFRS 16 clarifies that a lessee separates lease components and service components of a contract and applies the lease accounting requirements only to the lease components.
 IFRS 16 applies to annual periods commencing on or after January 1, 2019.